Adding Microsoft Direct Line API as a communication channel

 Microsoft Direct Line enables administrators to connect BMC HelixGPT to custom applications by using the Microsoft Bot Framework Direct Line API.
 Direct Line is suitable when you want to build a custom chat interface and control how bot messages and cards are displayed.

 Direct Line uses the same Bot Framework channel integration as Microsoft Teams.
-However, it does not provide feature parity with the Microsoft Teams client.
+However, it does not provide feature parity with the Microsoft Teams.

 Best practice for adding Direct Line in the Azure portal